 Developing a tax-efficient donation strategy means that more money is available to give directly to the causes that you are trying to support.
 It could even mean more money for you, if done optimally.
 Yes, the Government does some good things to support our society with your tax dollars.

 If you want to leave the Government a tip, then the Tax-Martyr-Blog is down the hall on the left.
 If you want to become a better financial steward and direct the impact of your financial power, then read on.

 Is it a registered charity in Canada?

 The first considerations with a donation are whether the charity aligns with your core values and how efficiently the donation translates into impact.
 The next question is whether it is a registered charity.
-That means that it is recognized by the CRA as a legit organization.
+That means that it is recognized by the CRA as a legitimate organization.
 You can do a search on the CRA site.

 This is important for several reasons.
 To be claimed on your income tax filing, you need a receipt with the charity’s registration number on it.
 Importantly, a registered charity must also meet some minimum standards.
-Basically, they must have an organized governance that ensures that they are doing public good, acting as charity (not a business disguised as a charity), obeying the law, and using the appropriate people to administer the funds.
+Basically, they must have an organized governance that ensures that they are doing public good, acting as a charity (not a business disguised as a charity), obeying the law, and using the appropriate people to administer the funds.
 Essentially, it provides some piece of mind in addition to the tax benefits.

 Should I give personally or from my business?

 The answer depends on your income level, province, and the amount of the donation.
 Sometimes, there is a net benefit at low personal incomes to give personally.
 At higher incomes, the personal tax credits often do not offset the tax bill.
 In that case, it may be better to donate via your business instead – where the net tax bill is zero.